Financial Support and Transport

 Care to Learn Funding

 Government funding is available for young parents under the age of 20 to help with nursery fees.
-More information can be found at www.gov.uk/care-to-learn
+Visit Government Care to Learn for more information.

 Tuition is free to all full-time 16 to 18 year olds who are British nationals, EU citizens or who have residence qualifications in the UK.
 Fees for adults and other nationals are available on request.